mario-nakazawa/csc493-fall2021/README.md

 # *Replace with YourProposedProposedProjectName*
 ## Description/Motivation

 Your formally written project proposal description, and why it is useful/interesting/fun goes here.
+Try to be as descriptive as possible, as we will be discussing your project ideas during the brainstorming in class.

 ### Prerequisites